Complete One-Year Powerlifting Workout Programme for Long-Term Strength

 Bench Press: Upper Body Power and Control

 The bench press focuses on chest, shoulders, and triceps.
-It improves pressing strength and upper body coordination, making it a key lift in every powerlifting
+It improves pressing strength and upper body coordination, making it a key lift in every Strength lifting program.

 Deadlift: Total-Body Strength and Heavy Lifting